rclone/rclone/docs/content/rc.md

 - fs - a remote name string e.g. "drive:"
 - remote - a path within that remote e.g. "dir"
-- leaveRoot - boolean, set to true not to delete the root See the [rmdirs command](/commands/rclone_rmdirs/) command for more information on the above.
+- leaveRoot - boolean, set to true not to delete the root

+See the [rmdirs](/commands/rclone_rmdirs/) command for more information on the above.

 **Authentication is required for this call.**